 PicMonkey has the ability to filter out non-Roman alphabets.
 The font you’re looking for might fall under that category, so make sure to check the box at the bottom of the Yours tab that’s labeled “Show language fonts" if you want to see all the fonts you have.

-Did you just download the font?
-If so, please make sure that you’ve also installed the font.
-This small step is often overlooked!
-Depending on your operating system, you should be able to open the font file, right click on the font name, and select “Install."
+If you recently downloaded the font you’re looking for, make sure that you’ve also installed it.
+This small step is often overlooked.
+Depending on your operating system, you should be able to open the font file, right-click the font name, and select Install.

-Are you in a private/incognito window by any chance?
-If so, it may impede the font extensions from loading.
-Try opening PicMonkey in a regular browser to see the “Yours” font tab in full action.
+If you’re in a private or incognito window, it may impede the font extensions from loading.
+Try opening PicMonkey in a regular browser window to see if your fonts show up in the Yours tab.

-If you have a ton of fonts installed in your computer, PicMonkey/Flash may have trouble loading them all.
-If you use a font management tool, make sure only the fonts you want to use are enabled.
-If you still run into problems, use this link to disable the new fonts feature altogether while we continue to resolve the issue:
+If you have a lot of fonts installed on your computer, PicMonkey may have trouble loading them all.
+If you use a font management tool, make sure that only the fonts you want to use are enabled.
+If you still run into problems, use this link to disable the new font feature while we continue to resolve the issue.

-If you still continue to have problems after all that, please try the following:
+If you continue having problems, please try the following:

-This storage contains cached resources for Flash called 'shared objects'.
-They aren't deleted when you clear your browser's cache so you must delete them manually.
+Flash Website Storage contains cached resources for Flash called “shared objects.”
+Shared objects aren't deleted when you clear your browser's cache so you must delete them manually.
 To do so:

-- The link above opens a tool that looks like a website but it is actually managing the Flash cookies on your system.
+The link above opens a tool that looks like a website, but it actually manages the Flash cookies on your system.
 Deleting all sites just clears the Flash cache and won't harm anything.